-- Place the rice noodles in a bowl of hot water so they can start to soften while you are cooking.
+- Place the rice noodles in a bowl of hot water so they can begin to soften while you are cooking.

-- Add the chicken to the pot with 1 tbsp sesame oil and salt and pepper.
-Cook the chicken all the way through.
-If you are using leftover chicken or chicken that is already cooked, add it to the pot with sesame oil to heat it up and add extra flavor to it.
-Once the chicken is fully cooked, add the broccoli and the rest of the sesame oil and cook for an additional 3 minutes.
-Remove the chicken and broccoli from the pot and set aside.
+- Season the chicken breasts with salt and pepper.
+Cut into similar-sized cubes and place into a deep saucepan or large pan.
+Add 1 tablespoon sesame oil to the pan and cook the chicken all the way through.
+If you are using leftover chicken or chicken that is already cooked, add it to the pan with sesame oil to heat it and add extra flavor to it.

-- Place the red curry paste, garlic, and ginger in the pot.
-Stir together while it heats up and then add the broccoli and chicken back to the pot.
-Continue stirring so that everything is covered in the paste mixture.
+- Still using the same pan over medium heat, stir together the red curry paste, minced garlic, and minced ginger.
+Add the cooked chicken and broccoli back to the pan.
+Continue stirring so that everything is covered in the curry mixture.